UMD-CS-STICs/389Lspring18/codelabs/codelab-04/README.md

 Once connected, create a new database.
 You may name it whatever you like, but ensure your encoding is `utf8` and your collation is `utf8_general_ci`.

-*Optional recommendation: for security, consider creating a new user as well; one that only allows connections from localhost or 127.0.0.1 and has full scheama privileges but no admin privileges.
+*Optional recommendation: for security, consider creating a new user as well; one that only allows connections from localhost or 127.0.0.1 and has full schema privileges but no admin privileges.
 This makes it harder for an adversary to do damage.
 Also, the root password wouldn't be in `wp-config.php`*

 Now, it's back to the command line to deploy wordpress.
 Run the following commands in order.
 We're loading files into `/var/www/html` because that's where the server will host files by default.